titoBouzout/solid-media-linkify/readme.md

 - Look at the source code, there's a big RegExp and a big JSON for the emojis functionality.
 - As this code is used mostly in chats, the matching is weak on purpose to give the best experience.
 Consider this link `https://media.tenor.com/videos/024630f433c58cba878a57a98b69337f/mp4` They don't use punctuation before the extension...
+- There's a hacky portion of code to be able to display blob URLs, I will have to figure out how to solve this some day.

 ## TODO